rana-badawy/ASD_Project/README.md

-# Surgeries Management System
+# Dental Surgeries Management System

-A Spring Boot-based web application for managing surgical procedures and related operations.
+A Spring Boot-based web application for managing a network of Dental Surgeries and related operations.

 ## Project Overview

-This project is a comprehensive surgical management system built with Spring Boot, providing a robust backend for handling surgical procedures, patient information, and related operations.
+This project is a comprehensive dental surgeries management system built with Spring Boot, providing a robust backend for handling dental procedures, patient information, and related operations.

 ## Technologies Used